-You can also use the Clean Cities IdleBox Toolkit for resources to assist with idle reduction projects for fleets with light- and medium-duty vehicles, including print products, templates, presentations, and informational fact-sheets.
+The Clean Cities IdleBox Toolkit has resources to assist with idle reduction projects for fleets with light- and medium-duty vehicles, including print products, templates, presentations, and informational fact-sheets.
 IdleBox tools can be used to educate and engage policymakers, fleet managers, drivers, and other decision makers about the benefits of reducing idling.

 Idling can usually be reduced without compromising driver comfort or vehicle equipment operations.
 Learn about: